Huegoxaga/notes/music/logic-pro.md

   - Recordings or Loops be extends by dragging its left border
     - Select the looped sound and press `Control + L` to convert loops to real copys
   - Select track sound and press `Command + R` to create a separated and duplicate recording after the selected one
+- Track pitch change be changed in the following ways
+  - Drag tempo value under `LED` section
+  - Drag the tempo value in the `Global Track`'s tempo track
+  - Press `D` to open the list editor and change tempo in the `Tempo` panel
 - Snap mode can be selected in the track tool bar
   - Turn off snap mode to move tracks freely, or `Command + G`
   - Different snap mode can snap the pointer to different grid when dragging tracks